 * Vulcan Strength didn’t round their Alpha plate widths for the product description like everyone else seems to have done, so I didn’t either.

-So what difference does the plate width mean anyway?
-Thinner plates are generally considered better because you can load more plates on the bar, you can store more plates per plate storage horn, and they are less cumbersome to move around the gym.
-Sure 45-pounds weighs 45-pounds, but does it seem easier to move around a 3″ wide 45-pound plate, or a nearly 5″ wide 45-pound plate?
+So what difference does the plate width make?
+The thinner plates are generally considered better because you can load more plates on the bar, you can store more plates per storage horn, and they are less cumbersome to move around the gym.
+Sure 45-pounds weighs 45-pounds, but does it seem easier to move around a 3″ wide 45-pound plate, or a 5″-wide 45-pound plate?

-The warranty for Vulcan Alphas is amazing, and also very specific.
-You get 1-year on the 10-pound Alphas, 3-years on the 25-pound Alphas, and 4-years on every other plate size.
-This is hands down the most competitive warranty for non-competition bumper plates that I know of.
+The warranty for Vulcan Alphas is fantastic, and also very specific.
+You get one year on the 10-pound Alphas, 3-years on the 25-pound Alphas, and 4-years on every other size.
+This is hands down the most competitive warranty for non-competition bumper plates around.

-In the basic bumper plate market, a good warranty is a full year on the 10 and 15-pound plates, and 3-years on the 25-pound plates and above – you can find this warranty from a handful of the more reputable bumper vendors.
-However, the industry norm seems to be about a year on the whole set, with there commonly being a shorter 3-6 month warranty on the lighter 10’s and 15’s.
+In the basic bumper plate market, a good warranty is a full year on the 10- and 15-lb plates, and 3-years on the 25-pound plates and above – you can find this warranty from a handful of the more reputable bumper vendors.
+However, the industry norm seems to be about one year on the whole set, with there commonly being a shorter 3-6 month warranty on the 10’s and 15’s.
 Eleiko, for instance, offers only a year on their premium XF Bumpers, and that 1-year doesn’t even include the 10-pound plates.

-All that being said, I feel as though I should remind everyone that you simply will not destroy 25+ pound bumper plates without literally setting out to do so, and about the only situation in which I can see a 10-pound plate being thrashed within the first year is if you are using them in lieu of technique plates in an Olympic training center or newbie CrossFit box – which you really have no business doing.
-Frankly, if you teach the Olympic lifts to new lifters, invest in some tech plates – that’s what they’re for.
+That being said, I feel as though I should remind everyone that you simply will not destroy 25+ pound bumper plates without literally setting out to do so, and about the only situation in which I can see a 10-pound plate being thrashed within the first year is if you are using them in lieu of technique plates in an Olympic training center or newbie CrossFit box; which you really have no business doing.
+Frankly, if you teach the Olympic lifts to new lifters, you need to invest in some tech plates – that’s what they’re for.

 At the end of the day I’m impressed with the Alpha warranty – it’s extremely generous, and better than what you’ll get on any other basic bumper plates.